uyuni-project/uyuni-rfc/accepted/00120-ansible-to-salt-integration.md

 Salt Bundle could be also used for Salt-SSH clients to provide Python as an Ansible Interpreter.

 In case of delivering such solution with the container image, the users don't need to have separate Ansible Control Nodes anymore.
-It is also possible to mix both solution with existing Ansible Control Nodes to manage existing Ansible environments and to manage the systems registered to Uyuni directly using this integration.
+It is also possible to use this solution with the existing Ansible Control Nodes to manage existing Ansible environments and to manage the systems registered to Uyuni directly using this integration.